-Palak pulao with paneer is an easy, light and fresh pulao that’s bursting with the goodness of spinach and cottage cheese.
-Pair it with raita (yogurt dip) and salad for a simple and fuss-free vegetarian meal.
+Palak pulao with paneer made in the instant pot is an easy and fresh pulao that's bursting with the goodness of spinach and cottage cheese.
+Pair this spinach pulao with raita (yogurt dip) and a salad for a simple and fuss-free vegetarian meal.

 Vegetarian rice bowls can be so inspiring.
 They're easy to make and fresh and healthy.
 Take this palak rice or spinach rice, for example.
 It's a one-pot affair that you will love digging into.
 The paneer in this pulao is an innovation of mine because I ♥ paneer, in anything and anywhere:) And you will, too, I'm willing to bet.
 The cubes of cheese mixed with the rice and spinach really elevate this pulao, and you will find yourself wanting a cheese bite with every forkful of rice.

 And of course, my trusty instant pot simplifies the recipe so I don't have to stress about the rice getting under or over-done.
 It's one of the best parts of owning an instant pot.
 Rice dishes are a cinch to make if you know the rice and water combo and the pressure cooking time.
 If you want to learn how to make the perfect rice, do look up this cumin rice recipe.
 You'll never go wrong with making rice in the instant pot with the tips in this post.

 Note: exact quantities of all ingredients are mentioned in the recipe card further down.

 - The whole spices I used are black cardamom, cumin, cloves, cinnamon, black pepper and dried red chillies.
 If you don't have all these spices, it's okay... use the ones you have.
 Instead of black cardamom, you can add 2-3 green cardamom as well.
 However, don't omit the spices completely as they add the much-needed kick to this palak rice recipe.